WwZzz/easyFL/README.md

 #### Client
 The clients reponse to the server after the server `communicate` with them, and then train the model with its local dataset by the method `train()`., which can be changed as need.
 After training the model, the clients can send anything(e.g. loss, gradient,... ) to the server through the method `reply()`.
 ### Task
+We define each task as a combination of the `dataset`, the coresponding model, and the basic loss function.
+The raw dataset is processed into .json file, following LEAF().
+The architechture of the .json file is decribed as below:

+Since the task-specified models are usually orthogonal to the FL algorithms, we don't consider it an important part in this system.
+And the model and the basic loss function are defined in ./task/dataset_name/model_name.py.
 ### utils
+This module is for the initialization and outputting the results.